RMHogervorst/recepten/content/components/kikkererwten-knoflook-curry-met-ketjap/index.md

 authorURL: # URL of their home website
 sourceName: # Name of the source website
 sourceURL: # Actual URL of the recipe itself
-category: saus # The type of meal or course your recipe is about.
+category: # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 cuisine: # The region associated with your recipe.
 For example, Italiaans, Mediterraans", or Eigen.
 ingredients:
   - ketjap